lagom/lagom/docs/manual/guide/production/ConductRSbt.md

 The install command will introspect your project and its sub-projects and then package, load and run everything in ConductR at once - including Cassandra.
 The local sandbox is expected to be running and it will first be restarted to ensure that it is in a clean state.

-We expect that you will use the `install` command early on, but graduate to ConductR's lower-level commands as you evolve your services through their development lifecyle.
+We expect that you will use the `install` command early on, but graduate to ConductR's lower-level commands as you evolve your services through their development lifecycle.

 The remainder of this document describes the lower level ConductR commands.